 Arid Western Madagascar is remote, rugged and photogenic - but this no easy and convenient side-trip.

-The Avenue of Baobabs is perhaps the most famous scenic highlight on the west coast and these are some of the most famous photogenic trees in the word.
-These huge baobabs are at their scenic best at sunset.
-Then these trees, up to 800 years old and 30 metres in height, will reveal their beauty with the red colours of dusk.
+The Avenue of Baobabs is perhaps the most famous scenic highlight on the west coast.
+And these are some of the most famous photogenic trees in the word.
+These huge baobabs, up to 800 years old and 30 metres in height, are at their scenic best at sunset, when they reveal their beauty with the red colours of dusk.

 Most of our guests have big expectations of what they want to see.
-But not nearly enough time, as travelling in Madagascar is a slow process.
-Nowhere is this more acutely felt than when trying to incorporate the west of Madagascar.
-The unparalleled sunset shot of the Avenue of Baobabs could necessitate a good 4 days of your trip, for 90 minutes of perfect light.
-We don't mind if you don't as, unlike with wildlife photography, you are sure to capture that other-worldly and almost surreal image.
-But just be aware in case that compromises other, more random photo-opportunities.
+But not nearly enough time.
+As travelling in Madagascar is a slow process.
+Nowhere is this more acutely felt than when trying to see some of the western highlights.
+The unparalleled sunset shot of the Avenue of Baobabs could necessitate a good 3 days of your trip, for 90 minutes of perfect light..
+But unlike with wildlife photography, you are sure to capture that other-worldly and almost surreal image.
+And you can visit nearby Kirindy.

 We arrange trips to more than 100+ destinations throughout the African continent.